nnhsse202324/busapp/README.md

 Socket.io allows us to send data to and from the server in live time using `emit()` and `on()`.
 This is important because it allows us to update a page without it being refreshed which is key to the functionality of the Bus App.
 Please see the official documentation: https://socket.io/

 #### Service Workers
-Serice workers allow us to add extra functionality to the webapp.
+Service workers allow us to add extra functionality to the webapp.
 This allows it to run closer to a native app, doing things such as enabling notifications and allowing the webapp to access the local storage of the users device.
 Service workers are enabled through the existence of a the "manifest.webmanifest" file.
 This file edits the mobile appearance of the webapp.
 Service worker functionalities are edited through the "indexconnect.ts" file

+#### MongoDB
+MongoDB is a data base that we pushed all of our data to such as bus lists, announcements, and hopefully whitelist soon.

 #### Review Checklist
 To reduce errors on the main branch, we developed a review checklist that MUST be completed before pull requests into the main branch.
 This list should be updated as new features are added that need to be reviewed.